EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.4 Signatory Rights

 Organisations have associated natural persons who are authorised to act on behalf of the organisation.
-These signatory rights are notified by the organisation to national commercial registers and can be consulted by business partners to ensure that the natural person acting on behalf of an organisation is authorised to do so.
+These signatory rights are notified by the organisation to national commercial registers.
-While this is currently a manual process, the utilization of the organisational credential enables automated validation.
+The national commercial registers issue enterprise credentials to organisations including the relevant signatory rights (see section [6.
+Issue Enterprise Credential](#6-issue-enterprise-credential).
+Therefore, the national commercial registers act as Attestation Providers.
-For authorization purpose, natural persons may present the organisational credential to relying parties.
+For authorisation purposes, natural persons may present the enterprise credential to Relying Parties.
-The organisational credential includes a list of natural persons having signatory rights.
+The enterprise credential contains a list of natural persons with signatory rights.
 This list also includes the unique identifiers of the natural persons in the form of a DID.
-By signing the credential presentation using the private key linked to a natural person DID that is part of the signatory rights list, users of the organisational wallet can prove to relying parties, that they have signatory rights.
+By signing the credential presentation using the private key associated with a natural person DID that is part of the signatory list, users of the organisational wallet can prove to Relying Parties, that they have signatory rights.
-Thus, the relying party verifies the signature and links the used DID to the entry presenting signatory rights in the organisational credential.
+The Relying Party verifies the signature and associates the DID used with the signatory entry in the enterprise credential.

-In order to include the DID in the organisational credential, relevant natural persons must first register at the commercial register.
+In order to include the DID in the enterprise credential, the relevant natural persons must first register with the commercial register.
-This process includes the authentication and communication of the natural person DID, which is managed in the organisational wallet.
+This process involves the authentication and communication of the natural person DID, which is managed in the organisational wallet.
-Further, a natural person credential is issued enabling authenticating including certain attributes such as name and birthdate (see section [5.
+Further, a natural person credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see section [5.
 Issue Natural Person Credential](#5-issue-natural-person-credential)).

 ## 3.5 Power of Attorney

-Natural persons can delegate certain rights to another natural person by issuing a power of attorney credential.
+Natural persons can delegate certain rights to another natural person by issuing a power of attorney credential (see section [7.
+Issue Power of Attorney Credential](#7-issue-power-of-attorney-credential)).
-In this case, the delegator acts as an attestation provider within the organisational wallet.
+In this case, the delegator acts as an Attestation Provider within the organisational wallet.
-Delegates may be natural persons or machines identified by a DID.
+Delegates can be natural persons or machines identified by a DID.
-Typically, but not necessarily, the delegate's identity is managed in the same organisational wallet as the delegator's identity if they abelong to the same organisation.
+Typically, but not necessarily, the delegate's identity will be managed in the same organisational wallet as the delegator's identity if they belong to the same organisation.

 Power of attorney credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
 For this purpose, a credential proving the delegator's rights is embedded into the power of attorney credential.
-For example, to delegate signatory rights, the delegator would need to embed the organisational credential that proves his or her signatory rights.
+For example, to delegate signatory rights, the delegator would need to embed the enterprise credential that proves his or her signatory rights.
 In addition, power of attorney can be chained by including a power of attorney credential that delegates the relevant rights.

 # 4 Prerequisites

-It is expected that the organisational wallet provides users with their own DID and namespace.
+The organisational wallet is expected to provide users with their own DID and namespace.
-Users in the system are members of the organisation and cannot access or use the credentials of other users of the same organisational wallet.
+Users in the system are members of the organisation and cannot access or use the credentials of other users in the same organisational wallet.
 Note that the DID generated for a user in the organisational wallet is different from the DID a user may have in a personal wallet.
-As a result, members of an organisation do not require their personal wallet for presenting organisational credentials.
+As a result, members of an organisation do not need their personal wallet to present their organisational credentials.
-In addition, the generated key material is securely stored in the organisation's key management system and can only be accessed by the assigned user for credential requests and presentations.
+In addition, the generated key material is securely stored in the organisation's key management system and can only be accessed by the assigned user.

 # 5 Issue Natural Person Credential